|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 6: Lake Toba Boat Excursion

 Today we have a boat excursion around Samosir Island, the original home of the Batak people.
-In the morning, we embark on a journey to visit the Batak Toba traditional village at Tomok and see the old tomb of Sidabutar Kings.
+In the morning, we embark on a journey to visit the Batak Toba traditional village at Tomok and see the old tomb of Sidabutar kings.
 We will continue by boat visiting Ambarita, an old Batak village, where we learn about the ancient Batak judicial system.
 See the stone chair and table where executions took place for the ancient tribal chieftains.
-We continue by boat to the Batak Toba market village at Tomok and see the old tombs of Sidabutar Kings.
 In the evening, experience a Batak Toba traditional dance.

 Day 7: Lake Toba